Privacy and compliance

 Can you identify visitors across multiple domains you own?

-Yes, you can generate the same visitor ID for the same browser or device across your domains by using a single Fingerprint application.
-Configuring the JavaScript agent on each domain with a public API key from one application ensures consistent identification of the visitor across your sites.
+Yes, you can generate the same visitor ID for the same browser or device on multiple domains you control.
+To do so, configure the JavaScript agent on each website with a public API key from the same Fingerprint workspace.